fad16papa/NameSorter/README.md

 ### Run Application

-Just run the application file in local terminal.

-You can visit the link here [NameSorter](https://namesorter20200816224622.azurewebsites.net/)
+Just run the application file in local terminal or you can visit the link here [NameSorter](https://namesorter20200816224622.azurewebsites.net/)

 Just upload the text file with given names need to be sorted.
 ![Step1]![Capture 1](https://user-images.githubusercontent.com/13810195/90330588-782b6680-dfe0-11ea-89f8-50e2bf1a2706.PNG)